 Such consistency in your visual brand helps you leave a memorable impression on your audience.
 How?
 Let’s give you an example: a reader visits your content writing site, for example, and subscribes to your emails.
 They note that you’ve a black and white theme on your site including in your blog graphics and messenger live chat bot.

 As a result, the reader subconsciously expects to see the same in your emails.
-But when your email pops up, they see a pink and purple-themed letter.
+But when your email pops up, they will see a pink and purple-themed letter.

 Know what happens in that case?
 The reader gets confused, asking themselves ‘is this a content marketing newsletter or a style magazine email?
 Did I subscribe to the right email newsletter?’